aupiff/brivv/README.md

 to be extracted, besides speed, from the cold medium of today.

-brivv is a transhuminist project that aims to transform modern languages into lambda calculus-influenced argot that will make language precise where precision is needed and allow human interactions to accumulate program state, both ephemeral and eternal.
+brivv is a transhuminist project that aims to transform modern languages into a lambda calculus-influenced argot that will make language precise where precision is needed and allow human interactions to accumulate program state, both ephemeral and eternal.